How to tackle debt management challenges in UK mutuals

 Spot trends: Data analysis can identify trends across your loan book and highlight specific accounts that need your attention, so you can target your approach more effectively.

-People may be saving less or withdrawing deposits to pay for daily life.
-This makes lending riskier.
-You could see more unpaid loans, more bad debt, higher costs and more write-offs.
+People are saving less and withdrawing deposits to pay for daily life.
+This makes lending riskier and leads to more unpaid loans, bad debt, higher costs and more write-offs.
 It's also much harder to identify and assess affordability for members who are struggling, since things keep changing so fast.

 How technology can help:

-With member consent, Open Banking provides access to real-time income and expenditure data.
-This offers a clearer picture of a member's financial situation, helping you to offer more realistic repayment plans and to identify potential problems early.
+Better information: With member consent, Open Banking gives access to real-time income and expenditure data.
+You get a much clearer picture of a member's financial situation, so you can offer realistic repayment plans and identify potential problems early.

 Specialist tools and analytics can help you group members based on indicators of vulnerability or risk.
 This is super helpful for staying compliant with FCA regulations.

-AI (Artificial Intelligence) can use smart predictive models to analyse member data and spot patterns that suggest future missed payments are likely.
-This means you can reach out proactively and offer sensitive support before arrears really pile up.
+AI (Artificial Intelligence) can use smart predictive models to analyse data and spot patterns that suggest missed payments are likely.
+This means you can reach out and offer sensitive support before arrears really pile up.

 How technology can help:

-Modern cloud debt management systems are designed to be a central hub for all your member data across products and services.
-This gives your team a unified view when managing arrears and payments.
+Cloud debt management systems are the central hub for all member data, giving you a unified view when managing arrears and payments.

-Technology, including AI assistants, can pull data together from different systems and databases.
-Your team can then access all the relevant information – loan details, savings, communication history, Open Banking data – from one single screen.
+They can pull information from different systems and databases.
+Your team can see all relevant information – loan details, savings, communication history, Open Banking data – from one single screen.

-Collaboration through Credit Union Service Organisations (CUSOs) or shared infrastructure agreements offers access to professional-grade systems that individual mutuals might struggle to afford, improving data access and management for collections.
+Collaboration Credit Union Service Organisations (CUSOs) or shared infrastructure agreements offer access to professional-grade systems that individual mutuals might struggle to afford, improving data access and management for collections.

-Manual processes and complex systems consume a lot of staff time.
-This means they have little time to reach out to members before they fall behind on payments.
-Instead, staff time is often spent reactively managing existing arrears.
-Using automation to free up capacity from routine tasks allows staff to focus on more complex cases and proactive support.
+Manual processes and complex systems consume a lot of staff effort.
+They have little time to reach out to members before they fall behind on payments.

 How technology can help:

 The goal is to use technology to make things smoother.
-The challenge is to do this without pushing away members who prefer in-person contact, or aren’t comfortable with accessing services online.
+The challenge is to do this without pushing away members who aren’t comfortable going online.

 How technology can help:

-Use online and mobile platforms designed to the highest accessibility standards.
-Make sure they allow members to access human support if needed – through secure messaging, options for scheduling calls, or clear signposting to support services.
+Online and mobile platforms still allow members to access human support if needed – through secure messaging, options for scheduling calls, or clear signposting to support services.

-Branches remain vital for local community engagement, and for some members, branches are crucial for face-to-face debt support.
-Technology can transform the way your team works in these multi-purpose hubs, creating a better experience for members.
+Multi-purpose hubs; technology can transform the way your debt support team works in branches, creating a better experience for members.

-Modernising debt management processes while maintaining the personal, ethical approach that defines mutual societies can be done.
+Modernising debt management while maintaining the ethical approach that defines mutual societies can be done.
 The future means using digital tools to enhance personal service, not lose it.